5x12/pipely/README.md

     [step_name_3]:
         exec: [relative path to a file]:[class to execute]
 ```
-Let's create a config.yml file with the name `collect.yml`:
+Let's create a config file with the name `collect.yml`:

 ```text
 steps: